-My first opinion of this game was, "I'm lost and I'm okay with this."
-I had this feeling strictly because Hollow Knight's art style and the musical score is captivating.
-I was, often times, blown away by the sheer care and time that went into this homage to Metroidvania games of old.
+My first opinion of this game was, "I'm lost, and I'm okay with this."
+I had this feeling because of Hollow Knight's unique art style and captivating musical score.
+I was oftentimes blown away by the sheer care and time that went into this homage to Metroidvania games of old.
 The animations are also beautifully crafted as well.
-Now that I think about it, the art direction of the game as a whole is original and impactful, let alone the tight and satisfying mechanics.
+Now that I think about it, the art direction of the game as a whole is original and impactful as are the tight and satisfying mechanics.

 Now, I'll be the first to admit that I easily get lost in Metroidvania games.
 Normally, when I'm lost in a similar game, I immediately lose interest.
-In this case, however, you are rewarded for backtracking in the form of racking up the in-game currency, which could later be used to purchase items that assist you in finding your way around.
+In this case, however, you are rewarded for backtracking in the form of racking up the in-game currency, which can later use to purchase items that assist you in finding your way around.

-Many reviewers, myself included, obviously, have praised Hollow Knight's story to no end.
-It's deep, yet subtle.
-It's dark, yet quirky.
+Many reviewers, myself included, have praised Hollow Knight's story to no end.
+It's deep yet subtle.
+It's dark yet quirky.

-It is a tragic tale, regardless, but it doesn't forget to take the time to be beautiful and hopeful; and those moments are easy to enjoy with the fantastic hand-drawn art style.
+It is a tragic tale, but it doesn't forget to take the time to be beautiful and hopeful, and those moments are easy to enjoy with the fantastic hand-drawn art style.
 Hollow Knight is a world that manages to get its traction with memorable characters and expansive lore.

 The only way to do this story any justice is if you go and explore it yourself.
 Nothing I could say could scratch the surface of one of the deepest Metroidvania stories to date.

-Along with good timing, you can greatly improve your weapon, health, and abilities through an upgrade system known as "charms", where the player must use their in-game currency known as "Geo" which you earn from eliminating enemies.
+Along with good timing, you can greatly improve your weapon, health, and abilities through an upgrade system known as "charms," in which the player must use their in-game currency known as "Geo" which they earn from eliminating enemies.
 However, most of these are not necessary to complete the game, considering the player will get better as they continue through the game.

-Combat is very forgiving as well given the fact that, when you strike an enemy, you are granted a resource called Soul which is, essentially, your "magic".
-The Soul gauge is used for abilities such as healing or ranged attacks.
+Combat is very forgiving as well given the fact that when you strike an enemy, you are granted a resource called Soul which is, essentially, your "magic."
+The Soul gauge is used for abilities like healing and ranged attacks.
 Yep, if you take some serious damage from one of the weaker enemies in the game, you will be granted the ability to heal yourself.

 If you do run out of HP, you lose all of your Geo, unfortunately, but you are given the opportunity to get that Geo back, much like in the Dark Souls series.
 Simply return to the place you died, kill the shadow of your former self, and reclaim your Geo.

-Let me put it this way, if you stuck to the main course of the game you will have played it wrong.
-While the story of Hollow Knight is beautiful on its own, taking the time to complete the optional portions of this game would prove for a much better experience, especially if you want, in my opinion, the best ending of the game; which brings me to my next point, replayability.
+Let me put it this way—if you're stuck to the main course of the game, you're playing it wrong.
+While the story of Hollow Knight is beautiful on its own, taking the time to complete the optional portions creates a much better experience, especially if you want the best ending of the game (in my opinion), which brings me to my next point: replayability.